lgeek/sdr-examples/fm_receiver/README.md

 In the context of SDR, analog FM demodulation usually works like this:
 * apply a low-pass filter on the baseband signal - wideband FM is around 150 KHz wide
-* use a [quadrature phase detector](https://en.wikipedia.org/wiki/Detector_(radio)#Quadrature_detector) to demodulate the signal
+* use a [quadrature phase detector](https://en.wikipedia.org/wiki/Detector_%28radio%29#Quadrature_detector) to demodulate the signal
 * apply another low-pass filter to filter out anything above the [15 KHz mono sound](https://en.wikipedia.org/wiki/FM_broadcasting#Other_subcarrier_services)
 * downsample to sound card frequency
 * apply a [de-emphasis](https://en.wikipedia.org/wiki/FM_broadcasting#Pre-emphasis_and_de-emphasis) filter

-Optionally, the signal from 23 to 53 kHz can be mixed with the stereo sound to obtain stereo sound.
-See the [Wikipedia page on FM broadcasting]((https://en.wikipedia.org/wiki/FM_broadcasting#Other_subcarrier_services)).
+Optionally, the signal from 23 to 53 kHz can be mixed with the mono sound to obtain stereo sound.
+See the [Wikipedia page on FM broadcasting]((https://en.wikipedia.org/wiki/FM_broadcasting#Other_subcarrier_services).

 [This Linux Journal article](http://www.linuxjournal.com/article/7505?page=0,0) explains everything in a lot more detail.